jacobalberty/unifi-docker/README.md

 This repo contains a Dockerized version of [Ubiqiti Network's](https://www.ubnt.com/) Unifi Controller.

-No more hassling with Controller, Java, or OS updates: a Docker container simplifies the installation procedure and eliminates problems with dependencies and versions.
+**Why bother?** Using Docker, you can stop worrying about version hassles with Unifi Controller, Java, _and_ your OS.
+A Docker container wraps everything into one well-tested bundle.

+To install, a couple lines on the command-line starts the container.
+To upgrade, just stop the old container, and start up the new.
+It's really that simple.

 This container has been tested on Ubuntu, Debian, macOS, and even Raspberry Pi hardware.